dev-diaries41/chartwise-app/TECHNICAL.md

 ## Overview

-ChartWise is designed to help traders analyze charts and create effective trade plans.
+ChartWise is designed to help traders analyse charts and create effective trade plans.
 This article provides a detailed look into the tools and architecture that power ChartWise.
 TypeScript is used throughout the codebase, both on the frontend and backend.
 It’s my preferred language for app development due to its strong type safety, superior developer experience, and compatibility across different environments such as frontend, backend, and mobile applications.

 ## Frontend Development